SDC-Spring-2024/Team-2/README.md

    ```

+1. From here, you can either install [Docker Desktop](https://docs.docker.com/desktop/) and run:

+    ```sh
+    docker compose up -d
+    ```

+    The backend is accessible from `localhost:5000` and the frontend from `localhost:5173`.

+    Or, if you'd like to manually install all requirements, follow the steps below.

-1. Follow instructions to install the frontend, located in the [frontend's README](frontend)
+1. (Manual) Follow instructions to install the frontend, located in the [frontend's README](frontend)

-1. Follow instructions to install the backend, located in the [backend's README](backend)
+1. (Manual) Follow instructions to install the backend, located in the [backend's README](backend)

 ## Demo